sanampudig/STA/README.md

  at A0 also we can reduce delay by connecting a lunch flop for lower delay.

-## introduction to GBA-PBA analysis
+## 4. introduction to GBA-PBA analysis
  GBA is Wrost case analysis (take all the wrost case paths) PBA take real path/ actual path that will be traced on sillicon.

  <img width="1168" alt="image" src="https://user-images.githubusercontent.com/110079648/190897581-c8332ccb-900f-459b-bce7-2c56c203c13e.png">

+Path based analysis is more realistic than graph based analysis.
 Lets go for PBA.

   <img width="1229" alt="image" src="https://user-images.githubusercontent.com/110079648/190897618-bab325d6-c694-4131-866d-85b814573a8e.png">